Swensy67/Developing-Data-Products/README.md

 - clone my repository locally

+- open RStudio

-- set it as your working directory
+- set the repo as your working directory

 - load the shiny library